KaanAlkir/kaanalkir.github.io/_projects/6_project.md

 ### Simulation and Visualization

-In the simulation, we use the following matrices as an example:
+In the simulation, we use the following matrices as an example, they can be replaced with any N × N and N × 1 matrices:

 \\[
 A =